BlitheWells/StudyNotes/J2EE/try_zookeeper.md

 * dataDir should be different for each instance.
 * clientPort should be different for each instance.
 * server.X=zooX:port_1:port_2

-    X is the server number, and it should be same as the number in file "myid" in dataDir zooX is the ip of server X port_1 is the port that one instance conmunicate with each other port_2 is used for election of master server
+  1. X is the server number, and it should be same as the number in file "myid" in dataDir.

+  2. zooX is the ip of server X.

+  3. port_1 is the port that one instance conmunicate with each other.

+  4. port_2 is used for election of master server.

 * Don't forget to copy log4j file

 #### Start zookeeper